hawknewton/bigrig/README.md

 There' this thing called **Seperatrion of operational concerns** and it's one of the core princpals that makes Docker attractive in the first place.
-I don't care about the operating system outside beyone what's immediately required to make my app go, and in many cases this might be all you need.
+I don't care about the operating system beyond what's immediately required to make my app go, and in many cases this might be all you need.

 That being said, when the scope of your app grows beyond a single process